taichi-dev/taichi/docs/internal.rst

 naively splitting an irregular tree into pieces can easily lead to partitions with drastically different numbers of leaf elements.

-Our strategy is to generate lists of SNode elements layer by layer.
+Our strategy is to generate lists of active SNode elements layer by layer.
+The list generation computation happens on the same device as normal computation kernels, depending on the ``arch`` argument when the user calls ``ti.init``.

-This flattens the data structure leaf elements into a 1D dense array, circumventing the irregularity of incomplete trees.
+List generations flatten the data structure leaf elements into a 1D dense array, circumventing the irregularity of incomplete trees.
 Then we can simply invoke a regular **parallel for** over the list.

 For example,